2021 Grant Recipients

 Columbia Industries is a mission-based organization committed to supporting and empowering individuals with disabilities and other challenges, in order to help them achieve personal success and community engagement.
 We champion the development of essential vocational and life skills, meaningful social involvement and access to critical resources.

-FORGE Youth Mentoring seeks to connecting generations to restore hope in communities and help young people discover their God-given potential.
+FORGE Youth Mentoring is passionate about connecting generations to restore hope in communities and help young people discover their God-given potential.
+They serve young people aged 7-18 throughout the Tri-Cities area, from all racial/ethnic and socioeconomic backgrounds, targeting those in single parent homes.

 Agency: Girl Scouts of Eastern Washington and Northern Idaho